 (6) Certification of ability to function in emergency situations.
 Certify that it had the ability to function in emergency situations based on continued adherence to the standards found in WAC 480-123-030 (1)(g).

 (7) Advertising certification, including advertisement on Indian reservations.
 Certify it has publicized the availability of its applicable telephone assistance programs, such as Lifeline, in a manner reasonably designed to reach those likely to qualify for service, including residents of federally recognized Indian reservations within the ETC's designated service area.
 Such publicity should include advertisements likely to reach those who are not current customers of the ETC within its designated service area.

+(8) Report filing alternatives.
+To the extent the company has filed a report with a federal agency that provides the data requested by the commission, the company can refer to that docket number and the date the information was filed with the commission.

 [Statutory Authority: RCW 80.01.040, 80.04.160, 80.36.600, and 80.36.610.
 WSR 06-14-051 (Docket No. UT-053021, General Order No. R-534), § 480-123-070, filed 6/28/06, effective 7/29/06.]